State and county election filings for Election 2020

 Incumbent: Chuck Zerkle (D), seeking re-election.
 No other filings.

-The deadline for Huntington offices is Friday, Jan.
-31. Applications must be postmarked by that date.
-A complete list of those candidates will appear next week in The Herald-Dispatch.
+The deadline for Huntington offices was Jan.
+31. A complete list of those candidates will appear next week in The Herald-Dispatch.

 Guyan Conservation District Supervisor